piara108/rosalind-bio-informatics-exercises/javascript/01-counting-dna-nucleotides/readme.md

 ### Making the test suite pass

-Execute the tests with:
+Run the test suite w/:

 ```bash
 $ npm test
 ```

-In the test suites all tests but the first have been skipped.

-Once you get a test passing, you can enable the next one by changing `xtest` to `test`.
+Delete the the x in `xtest` in order to run the test.